 2. Data accuracy

-The simple build approach of using excel spreadsheets and plugging in a data visualisation tool will combine data that is not clean; i.e. duplicated data with currency issues and no overlay for Hierarchies.
-There is the pressing issue of incomplete data where transactions are often delivered from the supply chain with missing fields, this incomplete data will become a major drain on the internal team’s time.
+The simple build approach of using excel spreadsheets and plugging in a data visualization tool will combine data that is not clean; i.e. duplicated data with no overlay for Hierarchies complete with currency issues.
+When transactions are delivered from the supply chain with missing fields, this incomplete data will become a major drain on the internal team’s time.
 Who is going to chase down the missing data elements for information accuracy with the outputs?
 Best guess is that job will soon be yours.

-Bought solutions will already handle multiple data formats and have fixes pre-built.
-When data is missing they have the relationships with your supply chain to go and chase down the missing data.
+Bought solutions will already handle multiple data formats and have data corrections and enhancements pre-built.
+When data is missing they also have relationships with your supply chain to chase down the missing data.

 It takes around one and a half years to internally build a robust solution that does more than display simple data.
-A bought tool can be ready in three months minimum.
+A bought tool can be ready in as little as three months.